 This is the phase where things start to feel real.
 A score of 670 or higher — which FICO classifies as “good” — starts opening doors.
 Better credit card offers.
 Car loans with reasonable interest rates.
 Rental applications that don’t make you panic.

-To understand what these ranges actually mean for your financial life, it helps to look at the full credit score breakdown — [credit-score-range-usa-explained-good-score] is a great place to dig into that.
+To understand what these ranges actually mean for your financial life, it helps to look at the full credit score breakdown — [What Is a Good Credit Score?
+The U.S. Credit Score Range, Explained] is a great place to dig into that.

 Increasing your credit limit.
 After 6–12 months of on-time payments, call your card issuer and ask for a credit limit increase.
 This lowers your utilization ratio without requiring you to spend less — which is a sneaky-smart move.
-(More on that: [credit-utilization-ratio-explained-boost-score-fast])
+(More on that: [What Is Credit Utilization and How Does It Affect Your Credit Score?])

 Adding a second account.
 A credit-builder loan from a credit union or an app like Self or Kikoff can diversify your credit mix without a hard inquiry headache.

 Keeping your utilization under 10%.
-Yes, I know they say 30% is the threshold — but scores tend to jump significantly when you keep it under 10%.
+I know they say 30% is the threshold — but in practice, scores tend to jump significantly when you stay under 10%.
 If your limit is $500, try to never carry more than $50 at statement time.

 Phase 4: Building to “Very Good” or “Excellent” Credit (2–5+ Years)

 Here’s the part nobody wants to hear: getting into the 740–850 range takes time that can’t really be hacked.
-The “length of credit history” factor in your score accounts for 15% of your total FICO score — and that part just needs to age.
+The “length of credit history” factor accounts for 15% of your total FICO score — and that part just needs to age.

 According to Experian, the average FICO score in the U.S. is around 715.
 To surpass that and hit the “very good” category (740+), most people need 2–4 years of consistent, positive history.